ImageMagick/Usage-Markdown/formats/index.md

 The first image is a normal save to GIF format, which as you can see thresholded the semi-transparent pixels at '`50%`', the second image was thresholded at '`75%`' allowing more semi-transparent pixels to become fully-opaque (or visible).

-If you just want to remove all the semi-transparent pixels (EG the shadow) you could try something like a "`-threshold 15%`", to remove just about all semi-transparent pixels.
+If you just want to remove all the semi-transparent pixels (e.g. the shadow) you could try something like a "`-threshold 15%`", to remove just about all semi-transparent pixels.

 ~~~
 convert a.png -channel A -threshold 15%   a_no_shadow.gif